 Here again, only miners can confirm a transaction.
 This is their job in a cryptocurrency-network.
 Principally, anybody can be a miner.
 For that, they have to follow a simple rule set by Satoshi.
 The rule is that the miners need to invest their computers to qualify for this task.
 In fact, they have to find a ‘Hash’- a product of a cryptographic function- that connects the new block with its predecessor.
 This is called the ‘Proof of Work.’

 So, this is all that covers the basic concept of Cryptocurrency.

 An Introduction to Triangular Arbitrage and How it Works

-Now, coming back to our topic, we also need to know about another concept known as ‘Triangular Arbitrage’.
-Arbitrage simply mean the simultaneous buying and selling of securities, currencies or commodities in different markets or in different improvised forms in order to gain benefit of different prices for the same asset.
+Now, coming back to our topic, we also need to know about another concept known as ‘Triangular Arbitrage.’
+Arbitrage means the simultaneous buying and selling of securities, currencies, or commodities in different markets or different improvised forms to benefit different prices for the same asset.
 A person using arbitrage is known as Arbitrageur.
 Triangular Arbitrage is the act of exploiting an arbitrage opportunity resulting from a pricing discrepancy among the three different currencies in the foreign exchange market.

-The most basic way to approach to cryptocurrency arbitrage is to do everything manually.
-You have to monitor the markets for price difference and place your trades and transfer funds accordingly.
+The most basic way to approach cryptocurrency arbitrage is to do everything manually.
+You have to monitor the markets for the price difference, place your trades, and transfer funds accordingly.
 It is worth pointing out that hedge funds are increasingly moving into the cryptocurrency world.
-There are multiple strategies that the traders use to make profit, of which these are some:
+There are multiple strategies that the traders use to make a profit, of which these are some:

 a.
 Simple Arbitrage